Why Join TDI?

 - The inner satisfaction that comes from knowing that you are supporting an extremely important and worthy cause and helping to “shape an accessible world“

 Every member counts as there is strength in numbers!
-If you decide to become a member of TDI, here’s the link!
+If you decide to become a member of TDI, here’s the membership form!